Harveydentsun/MLF_2021_Final_Project/README.md

 **Stock universe :** All Chinese A-share main board stocks, excluding newly-listed stocks, ST and PT stocks, and all stocks that are suspended or hit price limits in the following trading day.

-**Time span :** Starting from January 31, 2011 to May 29, 2020, we use past 1500 days data as input, among which 1200 days are training period, and the remaining 300 days are validation periods.
+**Time span :** Starting from 2011, we use past 500 trade days data as training period input.

 **Variables :**